 Worthington Historical Society is the .

 This photograph, which dates to around 1910, shows the home at 440 East North Street as it appeared in that time period.
 The extended Black family stands in front of the home with their horse, Bill.
 On the far right stands Howard Black with his father Cicero Black second from the right.
 Lawrence Black, son of Howard is third from the right.
-Sarah Sunderland Black, wife of Cicero, appears next with her granddaughter Dorothy Denig, and daughter Victoria Black Denig seated next to her holding Merlin Denig.
+Sarah Sunderland Black, wife of Cicero, appears next with her granddaughter Dorothy Denig, Fred Denig, and daughter Victoria Black Denig seated next to her holding Merlin Denig.
 On the far left are Carolyn Black and Emma Black, farthest left.

 It features the people Emma Aisel (née Black), 1890-1968, Howard W. Black, 1878-1948, Cicero W. Black, 1853-1934, Lawrence Black, 1906-1947, Sarah Black (née Sunderland), 1852-1923, Fred Alfred Denig, 1901-1956, Dorothy D. Wagner (née Denig), 1899-1987, Therese (Victoria) Denig (née Black), 1881-1941, Merlin Theodore Denig, 1903-1971 and Carolyn Ellston (née Black), 1892-1978.